nnszoi-team/nnszcp-2023/Statement/statement.typ

 #set text(
-  font: ("New Computer Modern", "Noto Serif CJK SC"),
+  font: ("New Computer Modern", "SimSun"),
   size: 12pt
 )

 #show heading.where(level: 1): it => text(
-  font: ("New Computer Modern", "Noto Sans CJK SC"),
+  font: ("New Computer Modern", "SimHei"),
   size: 20pt,
   weight: "bold",
   it.body
 )

 #show heading.where(level: 2): it => text(
-  font: ("New Computer Modern", "Noto Sans CJK SC"),
+  font: ("New Computer Modern", "SimHei"),
   size: 16pt,
   weight: "semibold",
   it.body + [